mcellteam/mcell_galaxy/docs/Usage/README.md

 looking for a text (MDL) file, the most recent item in the history is "5: Data Model to MDL on data 3", and that's what is selected in the "MDL file to run" field.

-The MCell run tool also contains an option seed that can be run.
+The MCell run tool also contains an optional seed that can be chose.
 Changing the "Select a seed" field from "No" to "Yes" would bring up an additional field for setting the seed.
 It's not needed in this case, and we can use the default.
 Click the "Execute" button to start running, and you should see the job submission status along with the yellow "job in progress" panel on the right.
 Note that in this example, the history item is shown as item "10" rather than the expected "6".
 That reflects several "trial and error"